Oral Cancer Screening: Understanding the Importance, Process, and Benefits

 Importance of Prioritizing Oral Cancer Screening

 Those aware of the advantages and hazards of oral cancer screening can better manage their oral health.
-Understanding oral cancer’s warning signs and symptoms will allow you to participate actively in your health.
+Understanding oral cancer’s warning signs will allow you to participate actively in your health.

 Encouraging regular screenings